antonnkom/module26_homework/README.md

 # module26_homework
-Examples of testing in JavaScript using the Jest framework
+Examples of unit tests in JavaScript using Jest framework